waveform-computing/compoundpi/README.rst

 Compound Pi
 ===========

-This application provides a means for controlling multiple `cameras`_ attached to `Raspberry Pi`_'s all of which are attached to the same subnet.
+This project provides a means for controlling multiple `cameras`_ attached to `Raspberry Pi`_'s all of which are attached to the same subnet.
 Broadcast UDP packets are utilized to permit near-simultaneous triggering of all attach cameras.

 The code is licensed under the `GPL v3`_ or above.
 Packages can be